 - American History After 1877

 - Participate in small classes that encourage lively discussion based on comprehensive reading and reflection, and writing assignments.

-- Earn your master’s degree with coursework and either a final written thesis, or by completing additional classes and taking comprehensive exams.
+- Earn your master’s degree with coursework, and either a final written thesis or by completing additional courses and taking comprehensive exams.

 - Complete an internship or field experience.
 Or get firsthand on-site study by participating in a history research trip to Russia, China or Poland.

 - Study with professors who are frequent lecturers at such leading professional conferences as: Missouri Valley Historical Society, Texas Medieval Association Annual Conference and Western Women’s Association Annual Meeting.